 Primary Discipline (40)

-These courses must be part of a recognized program or major in the College of Theology, Arts and Sciences (Biology, Chemistry, English, History, Humanities, Music, Psychology, or Theology) and must include at least 24 hours of upper-division credits.
+These courses must be part of a recognized program or major in the College of Theology, Arts & Sciences (Biology, Chemistry, English, History, Humanities, Music, Psychology, or Theology) and must include at least 24 hours of upper-division credits.
 Courses taken to meet the primary discipline requirement cannot duplicate general education courses.